Gerontion: The poem

 Thoughts of a dry brain in a dry season.

 which describes the monologue as the production of the "dry brain" of the narrator in the "dry season" of his age.
 Hugh Kenner suggests that these "tenants" are the voices of The Waste Land and that Eliot is describing the method of the poem's narrative by saying that the speaker uses several different voices to express the impressions of Gerontion.
-Kenner also suggests that the poem resembles a portion of a Jacobean play as it relates its story in fragmented form and lack of a formal plot.
+Kenner also suggests that the poem resembles a portion of a Jacobean play as it relates its story in fragments and lacks a formal plot.

 Themes

 Many of the themes within "Gerontion" are present throughout Eliot's later works, especially within The Waste Land.
 This is especially true of the internal struggle within the poem and the narrator's "waiting for rain".
 Time is also altered by allowing past and present to be superimposed, and a series of places and characters connected to various cultures are introduced.